 After passing through a series of small towers we come into the external area, where we notice a small queue.
 At least 20 people are here and it’s the queue for the main central tower.
-A written signage refers to a waiting time of an hour, during pick times, luckily not in our case.
-The main tower is at approximately 65 meters high, accessible through uneven, slippery steps.
+Written signage refers to a waiting time of an hour, during pick times, luckily not in our case.
+The main tower is at about 65 meters high, accessible through uneven, slippery steps.

-On the way down, I keep my eyes on the steps and my legs getting cramped…The steps are too steep and small.
+I keep my eyes on the steps and my legs getting cramped…The steps are too steep and small.
 A lady starts shouting as she is really scared.
 We stuck for 5 minutes and I feel my heart cold, as I am not so fond of heights.
-Once I am down I feel relived.
+Once I am down I feel relieved.

-With my mind still boggling over those steps we leave the site and we head for a coconut juice.
-Outside the main site area there are a numerous shops with food and drinks.
+With my mind still boggling over those steps, we leave the site and we head for a coconut juice.
+Outside the main site area, there are many shops with food and drinks.

 Continue on foot and we reach to our last stop, a mini lake.
 We see a photographer exercising his duty with two monks and lots of people posing for photos.
-Turning around in a beam of sunset, it comes to us that we rarely seen such a beauty!
+Turning around in a beam of sunset, it comes to us that we rarely have seen such a beauty!
 Our heart starts pounding and we stay speechless.
-Here you can see the panoramic area of the temple and it’s reflection on the lake.
-Some times dreams just stand out there, in front of you!
+Here you can see the panoramic area of the temple and its reflection on the lake.
+Sometimes dreams just stand out there, in front of you!